Bit-ByteBandit/DataBouncing/README.md

 1. **Listener Setup**:
    Use [InteractSh Web Client](https://app.interactsh.com/#/) or the [Build Script](https://github.com/Unit-259/DataBouncing/blob/main/Resources/interactshBuild.sh) with Ubuntu 22.04.

+   Be sure to thank InfoSecREDD for this isntallation script.
+It couldn't be easier to implement because of him.

    Start the InteractSh Client on your listener machine:

 2. **Target Machine Preparation**: